 The secret to creating a moist muffin is the ensure the ratio of flour to bran is 1:1.
-The flavour has been enhanced by including vanilla, warm spices, and molasses.
+The flavour in this recipe which I adapted from Cooks Illustrated has been enhanced by including vanilla, warm spices, and molasses.

 The Most Nutritious AND Moist Bran Muffins